 I hope this helps your research.
 Thanks for your patience.

 AllExperts is a FREE service, but if we've helped, you can pay it forward … by rating this answer!
 This way, you help future questioners by guiding them to the best volunteers on this site.
 BTW, once you rate this answer, you can send it to yourself in an email.

 I can answer questions about admissions to West Point; about the history of West Point; about how to travel to West Point, where to eat, where to stay, etc.; and about West Point`s alumni organization, the West Point Association of Graduates.

 I am a 1970 Graduate of West Point.
 I served six years on active duty and another 8 years in the active reserve.
-I have been actively involved as a Field Admissions Representative for over 15 years and have participated on my Congressman's Academy Selection Panel for over 20 years.
+I have been actively involved as a Field Admissions Representative for over 20 years and have participated on my Congressman's Academy Selection Panel for over 25 years.
 I am actively involved in West Point Alumni affairs, serving in roles both with the West Point Association of Graduates and the local alumni chapter in Annapolis, MD.
 I also have two sons who graduated from West Point in 1995 and 2001.
-Both are veterans of the Iraq war and continue to serve on Active Duty in the Army.
+Both are veterans of the Iraq War and Afghanistan War.
+The 1995 Grad continues to serve on Active Duty in the Army.

 Bachelor of Science, US Military Academy, 1970 Master of Science (Computer Science), The Johns Hopkins University, 1980